Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

 You don't need this check to cancel a coroutine.
 It's included here to make the example reproducible, because the coroutine always starts and prints its messages before it's canceled.

-Because `Deferred` implements `Job`, manual cancellation works the same way for coroutines created by the `async()` coroutine builder function:
+Because `Deferred` implements `Job`, cancellation works the same way for coroutines created by the `async()` coroutine builder function:

 ```kotlin
 val deferred = async { /* ... */ }